Grawnya/fastAPI-refresher/README.md

+# General Notes Which Act as a Refresher
-# Application Programming Interface (API) project quick setup
+## Application Programming Interface (API) Project Quick Setup
 - `python -m venv venv` - to create a venv in correct environment
 - `venv\Scripts\Activate` - activate that environment in windows (different for linux/docker)
+- `.\venv\Scripts\python.exe` to check the python used and ensure the interpreter matches.
+This can be done in the control panel with "Python: Select Interpreter".

 Get the below from the `requirements.txt`:
 - `pip install uvicorn` - python server which allows us to serve fastapi app